ngernest/kmt/README.md

      + not b1 ; not b2 ; ... ; not bk ; false
 ```

-We call this `hat`ted forms "locally unambiguous" because each possible test in `xhat` is syntactically unambiguous.
+We call these `hat`ted forms "locally unambiguous" because each possible test in `xhat` is syntactically unambiguous.

 Now we can compare `xhat` and `yhat` (in `equivalent_lunf`): consider
 every pair of a predicates from `xhat` and `yhat`.
 If the combination